ttasterisco/ttasterisco.github.com/_posts/2014-06-10-apple-is-the-new-old-microsoft.md

 summary: or, Developers, Developers, Developers
 ---

+A story about the importance of controlling the platform that creators use in their day to day lives (aka Steve Ballmer was right).

+## This is How it Starts

-Fun fact: roughly 85% of Facebook's ~10k employees (total) use Mac, with similar numbers at Google (~50k total employees) and I guess at most valley companies.
-So this would be around ....... using Macs on their day to day as Software Developers, Designers, Marketing and Business "people".
+Fun fact: roughly 85% of Facebook's ~10k employees (total) use Apple's Mac laptops, with similar numbers at Google (~50k total employees) and I guess the same for most Bay Area companies
+[TODO: find stats of number of workers in technology companies in the bay area] So this would be around ....... using Macs on their day to day as Software Developers and Designers.
+Plus a few more "Marketing and Business people" and so on.
+And that's just from some of the public companies of the Bay Area.

 Why is this relevant?
+Because these people are not just anyone.
+They are creators and influencers.
+They are the ones who build things that enable others to operate in the digital economy.
+That means they build the software you use in your day to day or they build the software that people make your software use.

-Let's consider how the cycle of software development currently work.
+For a better understanding of the impact of the dominance of the Operating System in the software development ecossystem, let us consider how the cycle of software development currently work.

-[describe how software is developed and how open source software fits]
+[TODO: describe how software is developed and how open source software fits]

+[TODO: hmmm... this needs to be better backed up] First, Operating Systems have not become less important, as many might led us to believe, due to the rise of Android and iOS.
+Yes, there are less and less people using tradiitonal OSes.
+But the shift of the last ~10 years has had the consequence of making the traditional OS even more important to the hands of their first and main users: Developers and Designers.
-Some of the most important open source software tools come from Valley companies. [note ...]

-Guess what runtime platform they target?
-Mac OS X and Linux.
+It is a fact that some of the most important open source software tools come from Bay Area companies.
+And guess what runtime platform they target?
+Yes, Mac OS X and Linux.

-Let's take the example of one of the most OSS tools (that wasn't built in the Valley): git Guess where it runs natively?
-Linux and Mac.
-Guess which OS it had to ported to by someone not named Linus?
+And outside the Bay Area?
+Let's take the example of one of the most important OSS tools of the last 10 years: git.
+Guess where it runs natively?
+Yeap, Linux and Mac.
+Guess which OS it had to be ported to and is still unofficially maintained?
-Windows!
+Yeap, Windows!
+[TODO: check this]

-Let's take another example, this time of hosting.
-What's the largest repository of OSS?
-Github!
+And what's the importance of a simple source code version management tool?
+I mean, Concurrent Versions System and Subversion did not target Windows in the beginning either but that didn't stop Windows during the late 90s/early-mid 2ks, right?

+Well, the difference with git is that the latter paved the way for the most popular repository of Open Source Software, larger in dimension and cultural impact than Sourceforge or Google Code ever had - Github (there's a reason why GitHub resumé is a thing but Sourceforge CV was never a thing).

+Another very good example of how Microsoft lost the war is in Web Development.
+Billy G. and his executives were clear in the future, they understood how the Web would change Microsoft's business model and were quick to control it during the late 90s.
+But that wasn't enough, and Ballmer's Microsoft was not paying enough attention to the rise of Server Side Web Development, namely Ruby on Rails.
+RoR was probably the first big reason for Developers to switch into Mac machines - the exodus had already started before RoR's appearence, but DHH's creation certainly made it mainstream.
+Because if you wanted to work with RoR, you would surely use a Macbook and TexMate.

-Want to use the newest/hippest/bestest programming tools/languages?
-Even if they run on Windows from day 1 (arhem, Atom), guess what platform the tutorials from the community will NOT be written for? yeap, Windows...
+And the trend has stayed with us: Want to use the newest/hippest/bestest programming tools or languages?
+Even if they run on Windows from day 1 (arhem, Atom), guess what platform the tutorials from the community will NOT be written for?

-Remember the hippest programming language coming from Microsoft?
-Typescript?
-F#?
-Probably C# back in 2003?
-Go check the hype with apple's Swift or Google's Go[lang]
+[TODO: sequence of thought...]

+The lack of innovation in the Software Development front of the Microsoft Camp is so clear, that I have trouble remembering what was the hippest programming language coming from Microsoft?
+Probably F#, but that hasn't sticked.
+Heck, even Haskell got to be a lot more popular.
+But go check the hype with Apple's Swift or Google's Go[lang] for a taste of how it's currently done.

 Microsoft is destined to lose major innovation waves unless there's a revolution in windows - and I dont mean adding touch support - I mean the kind of revolution that made Macs use intel x86 - windows somehow